Venture Capital

 Warm inbound deal sourcing can significantly increase the number of high-quality companies introduced to a VC firm.
 The referrers, who understand the VC firm’s investment thesis and what they are looking for in a potential investment, have already somewhat vetted these startups.

-To build a network for warm inbound sourcing, many VC firms foster relationships with professionals exposed to promising startups before knowledge of the company becomes widespread.
-Usually, this includes other venture capitalists, angel investors, investment bankers, accelerators, and other intermediaries or members of the technology and entrepreneurship ecosystem.
+To build a network for warm inbound sourcing, many VC funds foster relationships with professionals exposed to promising startups before knowledge of the company becomes widespread.

 Identifying and building relationships with these deal sources is easier said than done without the right technology.